libraryaddict/KolFaxBot/data/main.md

 This is done by giving it the clan title `Fax Source: M1234` where `1234` is the monster ID.
 As long as the monster in the fax machine doesn't match the clan title, I will add it to my "looking for" list.

+Anyone can add a clan to my list.

+But that's just setting up the clan, you're probably asking about getting me the monster I'm asking for!

-Anyone can do this, you just need to use a portable photocopier on a monster then place the photocopy into your clan's fax machine, then tell me `addfax run`!
+Anyone can do that, you just need to use a portable photocopier on a monster then place the photocopy into your clan's fax machine, then tell me `addfax run`!

+I will pop into your clan, take your fax then send it to the clan that was looking for the fax.
+Then thank you!
+(Literally thank, no physical rewards)

 * `addfax which` - Requests a list of monsters that I'm looking for.
 * `addfax run` - You have a fax I'm looking for?
 I'll come and check out your clan's fax machine to grab it!